albertoranz/Final-Project-DA/README.md

 ## Project Description

-This project is about a multiclass classification of audio events through machine learning methods.
-This project is a milestone in the process of learning how to perform data analysis with ML methods.
+This project is a multiclass classification of audio events through machine learning methods.
+This represents a milestone in the process of learning how to perform data analysis with ML methods.

 ## Hypotheses / Questions